 On a more personal level, the eight of swords could also refer to a driving need for isolation, when the subject sees most of the outside world as a potential threat or problem, or at the very least as a distraction, and needs a self-imposed time out to meditate or think about the problem at hand without being disturbed.

-The negative elements of the Eight of Swords
+Negative elements of Eight of Swords

 The meaning of the reversed Eight of Swords in a reading further develops the negative feelings and situations developed above, by creating even more problems, or perception of problems.
 Here, the subject of the reading imagines themselves to be surrounded with “swords” they cannot see, and restrict their own actions and possibilities for no other reason than these perceived and invisible threats.